maximilian-gelbrecht/MCBB.jl/docs/src/hpc.md

 The heavy-lifting in terms of parallelization is done by `MonteCarloProblem`/`solve` from DifferentialEquations, however we have to make most parts of the setup known to all processes with `@everywhere` and have a submit script.

 Below, you will find an example of a script running a Kuramoto network and saving the results.
-Typically, (due to memory constraints) I would recommend to only solve the [`BifAnaMCProblem`](@ref) on the HPC, then save the solutions and do the remaining calculations (distance matrix and clustering) on your own PC.
+Typically, (due to memory constraints) I would recommend to only solve the [`DEMCBBProblem`](@ref) on the HPC, then save the solutions and do the remaining calculations (distance matrix and clustering) on your own PC.

 For saving and loading data, I used `JLD2`.
 It needs all functions and variables in scope while loading objects that were used during the computation of the object.
 That's why I work with only one script that is used on both the remote and local, depending on whether the variable `cluster` is `true` or `false`.